 Norris has taken the motorsport world by storm, and within 12 months of graduating from BRDC British F3, was signed up by McLaren F1 as their junior driver, made his F1 test debut in Hungary, and dominated the FIA European F3 Championship.
 He was runner-up in F2 in 2018, and has impressed since graduating to F1 in 2019, claiming a maiden podium in 2020.

 Achievements: 2017 BRDC British F3 Champion, McLaren Autosport BRDC Award finalist

 In his second season of BRDC British F3, Ahmed dominated.
 He secured 13 wins from the 24 races and claimed the title with three races remaining.
-A finalist in the McLaren Autosport BRDC Award, Ahmed was highly courted by European F3 teams and has signed up with Hitech Motorsport ahead of the 2018 season, and led the early stages of the championship and finished ninth overall.
+A finalist in the McLaren Autosport BRDC Award, Ahmed was highly courted by European F3 teams and signed up with Hitech Motorsport ahead of the 2018 season, led the early stages of the championship and finished ninth overall.

 Achievements: GP3 race winner, fastest in F2 end of season test at Abu Dhabi with Russian Time

 Maini narrowly missed out on the 2014 BRDC F4 title, pipped in the last race by team mate George Russell.
 After racing in European F3 for a season and a half he graduated to GP3 in 2016 and remained there for 2017, taking his first win at Catalunya.
 He moved into F2 in 2018, securing a string of top-10 finishes, and was also signed up by the Haas F1 team as their Development Driver.
 He switched to Endurance racing in 2019 with the European Le Mans Series, and makes his DTM debut in 2021.